-This post was a collaborative effort by the eBird Northwest Team.
+This post was a collaborative effort by the eBird Northwest Team, of which Pacific Birds is a member.
 Thanks to Julie Hagelin, Alaska Department of Fish and Game, for adding more to the story.

 A Flycatcher in a Dangerous Decline

 Olive-sided Flycatchers may not be well known to casual birders, but they have certainly made news among ornithologists and conservationists.
 The species has been in a consistent decline for decades and people are trying hard to find out why.

 This neotropical migrant is almost exclusively a Western Hemisphere bird that is generally associated with forests.
 It has a distinctive song (Quick, Three Beers or Quick, Three Cheers, depending on the audience) and is distinguished from other flycatchers by the tuxedo-like pattern on its breast.

 As an aerial insectivore, or a bird that catches insects on the wing, Olive-sided Flycatchers often perch in a tall snag or live tree where they forage for prey.
 They may consume their insect food while airborne, or return to their perch to finish it off.
 During the breeding season, males advertise their presence from these same tall trees.
 This species stands out among North American songbirds in being obligate aerial insectivores and having one of the longest annual migrations.

 On the breeding grounds, Olive-sided Flycatchers are associated with coniferous forests and water, generally in more open forests or forest edges.
 Because they prefer those open areas – think swooping down from a snag to catch food – they are also frequently associated with burned or logged environments.
 During migration, their habitat preferences widen and on the wintering grounds they are found mostly in montane forests, where they still seek out the tallest trees in the forest.